+5. Collusive Groups

-6. Case Study: Collusive Groups.
+Case Study: Collusive Groups FCA/SEC 2011.

-FCA/SEC 2011.
 Sanders and Sanders & Swallow.
 A dealing ring was formed between James Sanders, a director of Blue Index (a specialist Contract for Difference brokerage), his wife Miranda, James Swallow (a former employee at Blue Index) and Arnold and Annabel McClellan.
-Arnold McClellan was a senior partner in a US accounting firm that was an insider to a number of mergers and acquisitions in US securities listed on the NYSE and NASDAQ exchanges.
+Arnold McClellan was a senior partner in a accounting firm that was an insider to a number of mergers and acquisitions in US securitie listed on the NYSE and NASDAQ exchanges.
 Miranda Saunders and Annabell McClellan were sisters.

-Inside information was leaked by Arnold or Annabel McClellan and passed to James and Miranda Sanders who used the information to commit insider dealing in the relevant US securities between October 2006 and February 2008.
+Inside information was leaked by Arnold or Annabel McClellan and passed to James and Mi Sanders who used the information to commit insider dealing in the relevant US securities between October 2006 and February 2008.
 James Sanders also disclosed information to others including James Swallow, who used that information to commit insider dealing.
-In addition, James Sanders encouraged clients of Blue Index to trade in CFDs on the basis of the inside information.
-James Sanders created spread bets to cash in on the information for both himself and his clients.
+In addition, James Sanders encouraged clients of Blu Index to trade in CFDs on the basis of the inside information.
+James Sanders created spream to cash in on the information for both himself and his clients.

-7. Printers.
+6. Printers